syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img3.png)

-### Sub Tab with Content
+### Sub tab with content

-Each item has a variety of options, and these options are also specified in the limited space.
-So you can choose the Tab control that is used within the root Tab to specify more details.
+Each item has a variety of options and these options are also specified in the limited space.
+So you can choose the tab control that is used within the root tab to specify more details.

-The following code example represents sub Tab control rendering using helper function.
+The following code example represents the sub tab control rendering using helper function.

 {% highlight CSHTML %}